RayhanTabase/countries-worldwide/README.md

-# weather-stone
+# City finder
-> An app that provides the current weather condition of a chosen city.
-Built using React, Redux, Tailwind CSS, Jest, and the Open weather API,
+> An app that provides all the cities of a given country.
+Built using React, Redux, Tailwind CSS, Jest, and the countriesnow API,

 ## Built With